miklevin/MikeLev.in/_posts/2025-09-26-computing-sovereignty-treatise-with-nix.md

 ### The Incantation

-You saw the poem at the start of this journey: "*For key we use rot / And I'm showing you how.*" That wasn't just a clever trick.
+You saw the poem at the start of this journey: *"For key we use rot / And I'm showing you how."* That wasn't just a clever trick.
 It was an incantation.
 It’s the proof that you can achieve perfect, military-grade reproducibility across every major OS with a few lines of shell script and a simple cipher, bypassing the entire circus of containerization, virtualization, and dependency hell.

 That `flake.nix` file isn't just configuration; it's a declaration of independence.
 It's the "Noah's Ark" that ensures the tools you master today will still run, identically, a decade from now.
 It is the foundation of **computing sovereignty**.